-We need to get some web app, support and operations stuff done.
+We need to get product development, support and operations stuff done.
+Delib’s engineering group currently consists of four developers and one test engineer.
 All developers do a bit of everything:

 - For backend development we work with Python frameworks including Pyramid, Zope and Plone.
-You don’t need to have used these, but you must have substantial industry experience in Python development, and have worked with web frameworks in the past.
+You don’t need to have used these, but you must have substantial industry experience working with web frameworks.

 - We have lots of devops things to do, including deployment automation for servers around the world.
 We use Ansible for this, along with a bunch of our own scripts.
 Again, you don’t need to have used Ansible, but it would be best if you’re not (too) scared of SSHing into linux servers, grepping logs and tweaking apache configs.